tutumcloud/support-docs/feature-reference/tutum.yml_reference.md

 ```

 ## volumes_from
 Mount all of the volumes from another service.
 You can refer other services by name or by uuid if they are external to this stack.
-More information [here](https://tutum.freshdesk.com/support/solutions/articles/5000520731).
+Learn more [here](https://tutum.freshdesk.com/support/solutions/articles/5000520731).

 ```
 volumes_from: